kaustubhdeokar/Java-backend-implementations/spring-authenticaion/readme.md

 - Disadvantages:
 - Access Token Exposure: The access token is returned in the URL fragment, which is accessible to the user agent (e.g., web browser).
 This makes it more susceptible to interception by malicious scripts or browser extensions.
 - no refresh tokens - short lived tokens.

+3. Client Credentials Flow: This flow is used for machine-to-machine communication where the client authenticates directly with the authorization server using its credentials to obtain an access token.

+4. Hybrid Flow: This flow is a combination of the Authorization Code Flow and the Implicit Flow.
+It allows the client to receive some tokens directly from the authorization endpoint and others from the token endpoint.